cmc17/cmc17.github.io/index.md

 Submissions
 -----------

-Authors are  invited to submit papers presenting original, unpublished research as a PDF document.
-There are two tracks for submission:
+Authors are  invited to submit papers (of resonable length) presenting original, unpublished research as a PDF document.

-1. full paper (of a reasonable length),
-2. extended  abstract for  poster  presentation  (maximum four pages).
-Typical extended  abstracts  present  significant  work-in-progress, late-breaking results,  or  initial  self-dependent  contributions of students new in the field.

 Only  electronic submissions are accepted.
 Papers should be formatted according to  the usual LNCS  article style which can be downloaded from [Springer’s LNCS website](http://www.springer.com/lncs).
 Please,  include all source  files as well  as  all additional files (figures etc.), and also attach a PDF variant of the submission.